 - Information about other services accessed by the computing device at various locations and times.

 We see other types of information appearing in this patent, like Mobile location history, which I have written about in some detail previously.

 The patent application tells us about how it might be able to index such contexts to enable it to search for information that might be relevant to a query that may cause it to supplement or modify the search results of such a query.

 It also tells us that it might maintain search histories, which may be separate from contextual histories that the search engine may also maintain about searches and devices that searches are conducted upon.
 Google may not interrogate a searcher as to the intent they may have behind a search, but it is sounding like they may be able to learn a lot about the people and the machines behind a search to give them the abiility to predict what to show in search results.

-Machine Learning to Determine the Intent of a Search
+Machine Learning to Determine Query Intent

-The patent tells us that the process behind it may involve collecting a lot of information, but it may make predictions after filtering out much unnecessary information as posssible, so that it can “define a narrow context so a true intent of the search query can be inferred.”
+The patent tells us that the process behind it may involve collecting a lot of information, but it may make predictions after filtering out much unnecessary information as possible so that it can “define a narrow context so a true intent of the search query can be inferred.”